Alumni and Development Privacy Notice

 We are committed to keeping your data secure.
-Your data is held on our customer relationship management system called ThankQ which is hosted on a secure server within the University network.
+Your data is held on our customer relationship management system called Access Charity CRM which is hosted on the cloud.
 Access is restricted to individuals who need to see the data to carry out their duties in the University.
 Your information is only accessible by appropriately trained staff.

 We take appropriate measures to ensure that the personal information disclosed to us is kept secure, accurate and up to date.
 As alumni, your information will be kept permanently as part of our commitment to the lifelong relationship between alumni and their alma mater and for historical purposes.

 Who else do we pass this information on to?